acg/alangrow.com/content/blog/music-to-program-to.html.md

 <a name="jonas-kopp-desire-ep"></a>

 German minimal techno by way of Argentina.
-It's dark, but the opener is funkier than your typical Tresor track, and the deep-breathing closer feels like some kind of...weird ascension?
+It's dark, but the opener is funkier than your typical Tresor track, and the deep-breathing closer feels like some kind of...weird ascension ritual?

 <div class="spotify ep">
   <iframe src="https://open.spotify.com/embed/album/4MS9uxTHx0zLQbgdiGABFc" width="100%" height="100%" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>